KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 that variable for explicit layer manifest files instead of using the information provided by the explicit layer registry keys.

+If `VK_ADD_LAYER_PATH` is defined, then the loader will look at the provided paths for explicit layer manifest files in addition to using the information provided by the explicit layer registry keys.
+The paths provided by `VK_ADD_LAYER_PATH` are added before the standard list of search folders and will therefore be searched first.

-For security reasons, `VK_LAYER_PATH` is ignored if running with elevated privileges.
+For security reasons, both `VK_LAYER_PATH` and `VK_ADD_LAYER_PATH` are ignored if running with elevated privileges.
 See [Exception for Elevated Privileges](#exception-for-elevated-privileges) for more info.